 Easy to use and wash and quick to dry, fleece liners keep baby’s bottom extra dry.
 Can be used instead of paper liners and are excellent for sore nappy rashed skin.

 Rinse soiled nappies promptly to minimise staining.
 Using liners will help, as will sunshine drying.
-You can use a non-chlorine bleach but remember ALL nappy stains eventually come out (though you may not notice because new stains may take their place!).
-If the nappies have been washed at 60 degrees Centigrade, they are totally cleansed and pure, regardless of stain!
+You can use a non-chlorine bleach but remember all nappy stains eventually come out (though you may not notice because new stains may take their place).
+If the nappies have been washed at 60C, they are totally cleansed and pure, regardless of stain.

 Research shows there is no more nappy rash from washable nappies than disposables.
-Most babies at some time will develop nappy rash from foods they have eaten (or you have eaten if breast feeding), at weaning time, through teething or illness, or even changing your washing powder.
+Most babies at some time will develop nappy rash from foods they have eaten (or you have eaten if breastfeeding), at weaning time, through teething or illness, or even changing your washing powder.
 It can be helped by using fleece or silk liners instead of paper liners.

 Once your baby sleeps through the night, you may need to add a washable booster liner to the nappy.
 Ensure that wrap is a good fit.

-Advice and Support
+Advice and support

 It is best to buy nappies from a supplier who offers on-going help and advice.
 For further information please contact us.